badosa/JSON-stat/utils/README.md

 <script src="/your-js-dir/json-stat.utils.js"></script>
 ```

 While JJT works on any browser, JJUS requires a modern one.
-If you need to support very old browsers, provide polyfills for *forEach*, *querySelector*, *querySelectorAll* and *trim*.
+If you need to support very old browsers, provide polyfills for *forEach*, *Array.indexOf* and *trim* (*querySelector*, *querySelectorAll* also required for [tbrowser()](https://github.com/badosa/JSON-stat/blob/master/utils/tbrowser.md)).

-JJUS can also be run on the server as a [Node.js module](https://www.npmjs.com/package/jsonstat-utils).
+JJUS can also be run on the server as a Node.js module.
 Type the following command to install:

 ```
 npm install jsonstat-utils